-Autism Spectrum Disorder (ASD) and Autism are both common terms used for a group of complex neuro-developmental disorders.
-ASD is primarily characterized by deficits in communication and social interactions and unusualbehavior and interests (1).
-It impacts the nervous system and affects the overall cognitive, emotional, social and physical health of the affected individual.
+Autism Spectrum Disorder (ASD) and Autism are both common terms used for a group of complex neurodevelopmental disorders.
+ASD is primarily characterized by deficits in communication and social interactions, unusual behavior and interests, while impacting the nervous system and affecting overall cognitive, emotional, social and physical wellbeing of the individual.
 The signs and symptoms of autism are typically noticed in the first three years of life.
 Autism affects the way a child relates to his or her environment and their interaction with other people.
 Subsequently, this grossly impacts development in the areas of daily functioning and social interaction.
-Mental capacities may be compromised due to atypical (sub normal) functioning of some areas of the brain.
+Mental capacities may be compromised due to atypical (subnormal) functioning of some areas of the brain.
 Hence, children with Autism have special needs that must be addressed differently.

 Autism is usually diagnosed in early childhood and despite extensive studies, the exact cause of Autism remains elusive.
 However, with increased awareness, rapidly evolving technology and ever-growing research, it is now understood that an intricate interplay of genetics and environmental factors may be responsible for the onset of Autism.
 Research has established that early diagnosis and intervention, along with access to appropriate support lead to significantly improved outcomes.
-When Autism is detected and treated early, disruptive behaviors can be minimized and costs associated with treatment can be reduced significantly.
+When Autism is detected and treated early, disruptive behaviors can be minimized and the quality of life of the individual can be bettered and moulded significantly.

 History of Autism

 The root of the term "autism" is derived from the Greek word "autos" meaning "self".